hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 Click on the **Fork** button in the upper right corner.
 This will create an exact copy of the repo in your own account.
 Keep the new repo open in your web browser.

 ???
-**You'll need your own copy of this repo for some of the labs we'll be doing today.**
+**You'll need your own copy of this repo for some of the labs we'll be doing today.
+It can be helpful to log onto your github account from inside your workstation.
+This way you never have to leave the lab environment.**

 ---
 name: tfe-workstation-setup-9